cloudamqp/terraform-provider-cloudamqp/docs/guides/info_marketplace_migration.md

 ## Fetch new identifier

 For the basic example above we need to fetch two identifiers to be used when manually update the state file.
 The identifiers are both the *VPC ID* and *Instance ID*.

-This can be done by using the [CloudAMQP API](https://docs.cloudamqp.com/#list-instances) and listing all the CloudAMQP instances in the new team.
+This can be done by using the [CloudAMQP API list instances] and listing all the CloudAMQP instances in the new team.
 From the response, the new CloudAMQP instance have the identifier `209` and the VPC `208`.

 ```json
 [